upa/unvme/README.md

 The driver in this model is implemented as a library (libunvme.a) that applications can be linked with.
-Upon start, an application will first initialize the NVMe device(s) and then can perform I/O directly.
+Upon start, an application will first initialize the NVMe device(s) and then, afterward, it can submit and process I/O directly from the user space application to the device.

-Note that an application can access multiple devices simultaneously, but a device can only be accessed by one application at any given time.
+UNVMe application combines the application and driver into one program and thus it takes complete ownership of a device upon execution, so an NVMe device can only be accessed by one application at any given time.
+However, a UNVMe application can access multiple devices simultaneously.
 Device name is to be specified in PCI format with optional NSID (e.g. 0a:00.0 or 0a:00.0/1).
 NSID 1 is assumed if /NSID is omitted.

-User space driver, in general, is a specially customized solution.
-Applications must use the provided APIs to access the device instead of the system provided POSIX APIs.
+UNVMe applications must use the provided APIs instead of the typical system POSIX APIs to access a device.

-A design note:  UNVMe is designed modularly with independent components including NVME (unvme_nvme.h) and VFIO (unvme_vfio.h), in which the driver itself is built on top of those modules.
+A design note:  UNVMe is designed modularly with independent components including nvme (unvme_nvme.h) and vfio (unvme_vfio.h), in which the unvme interface is a module layered on top of the nvme and vfio modules.

-The programs under test/nvme are built directly on those modules independent of the UNVMe driver.
-They are served as examples for building individual NVMe admin commands.
+The programs under test/nvme are built directly on nvme and vfio modules without dependency on the unvme module.
+They serve as examples for building individual NVMe admin commands.

-The programs under test/unvme are examples for developing applications using the UNVMe interface (unvme.h).
+The programs under test/unvme are examples for developing applications using the unvme interfaces (defined in unvme.h).
+Note that vendor specific and NVMe admin commands may also be built with the provided APIs.